-In this type of arrangement, typically monthly payments are paid for a short period of time before the rest of the principal balance is paid.
+In this type of arrangement, typically monthly payments are paid for a short period before the rest of the principal balance is paid.

-The final payment may be paid by selling the property, refinancing or from your own personal savings.
+The final payment may be made by selling the property, refinancing, or from your personal savings.

 Please note that we do not require a balloon payment.